gridsuite/documentation/README.md

 - Other services dependencies:
 - Use PowSyBl libraries: no

-This cron job is responsible for regularly query a FTP server to get new CGMES boundary files and upload to to CGMES boundary server.
+This cron job is responsible for regularly querying a FTP server to get new CGMES boundary files and upload to to CGMES boundary server.

 ### CGMES assembling job